AHaliq/jlite_compiler_cs4212/abdul_haliq_pa2_readme.md

 ### Overloaded Method Declaration check

-The checker for overloaded method declaration works similar to the higher order checker with the exception that instead of just the name being stored in the hash set, a string is generated from the method's `FmlList`.
+The checker for overloaded method declaration works similar to the higher order checker with the exception that instead of just the name being stored in the hash set, ~~a string is generated from the method's `FmlList`~~ a `MethodSignature` instance is constructed and it generates the type signature string.
+This along with the method name.
 Thus a method defined as:

 ```
 Void f(Int i, String j) {...}
 ```

-will generate the string `f, Int, String -> Void`.
+will generate the string ~~`f, Int, String -> Void`~~ `f :: Int -> String -> Void`.

 These strings will be used as keys for the hash set.